InformaticsMatters/nextflow-pcluster/README.md

     $ CLUSTER_ROLE_NAME=nextflow-pcluster
     $ CLUSTER_ACCOUNT_ID=000000000000

-We now create **Policies** in AWS and then attach them to the cluster role.
+We now create **Policies** in AWS and then attach them to the role.

 >   The role's policies must include those defined in the `iam`
     directory, as defined in the AWS [ParallelCluster Policies] documentation.